JanneMattila/www/docs/_posts/2024/05/2024-05-27-automations-with-azure-pipelines-or-github-actions.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/05/27/automations-with-azure-pipelines-or-github-actions/ado5.png" %}

-After the have successfully validated and created the service connection, you can use it in your pipelines.
+After you have successfully validated and created the service connection, you can use it in your pipelines.

 Here's an example of a pipeline that runs on a schedule: